luhanmonat/UniCom/README.md

 SEND: Sends out a slash (/) followed by any text you entered (manually) into the communicaton windowd.

+Clock:  Hold for 2 seconds to begin sending out the clocking sequence once per second.

+    /#1[cr]

+    Keeps sending out until Clock is hit again.

+    This can be used by your project to take some action like keep track of time or to send out a stream of data readings.

 INIT: Sends out the initialization request sequence: / * 1 [cr].

     This command is sent out automatically when the app starts.
 It is used to tell your device  to send out Title and Button legends as shown below.